Skip to content

 Ahmed Shaik – EM/CC

-A passionate educator, Dr. Shaikh leads surgical airway education at PAC, bringing his expertise in high-acuity airway management to this critical domain of practice.
-His academic interests extend to innovation in critical care, including AI-driven decision support and public health initiatives aimed at improving systems of care.
+A passionate educator, Dr. Shaikh leads surgical airway education at PAC, bringing his expertise in high-acuity airway management to this critical domain.
+His academic interests extend to innovation in critical care, including AI-driven decision support and public health initiatives to improve systems of care.

 Biren Bhatt MD – EM